bgeneto/overleaf-copilot/PRIVACY.md

 - **Data Sent**: Data is sent directly to the URL you specify in the settings.
 - **Control**: You have full control over where your data goes.
 We do not validate or monitor the security of custom endpoints involved.

+### 2.3.
+ArXiv (Find Similar Papers)
+If you use the "Find Similar Papers" feature:
+- **Data Sent**: Search queries (derived from selected text) are sent publicly to the arXiv API (`export.arxiv.org`).
+- **Purpose**: To fetch metadata of relevant academic papers.
+- **Note**: This is a direct request from your browser to the arXiv public API.
+No personal data is attached, but the search query itself is visible to arXiv.

 ## 3. Permissions Usage

 *   **Host Permissions**: We request access to `overleaf.com` to integrate the assistant into the editor.
 For self-hosted instances, you must granting permission explicitly for that specific domain.